yschen13/SLAM_ParticleFilter/README.md

 * Encoder(40Hz): distance travelled by the wheelp
 * IMU(100Hz): linear/angular velocity
 * Hokuyo LIDAR(40Hz): (double) distance from enviroment obstacles
-* Camera(20Hz): video of surrounding environment, only for texture mapping in this project
+* Camera(20Hz): video of the surrounding environment, only for texture mapping in this project.
+Data not uploaded due to file size limit.

 ### Goal of SLAM
 * Determine the self-location of th robot